GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Methodology

 \section{Methodology}

-In this section, we introduce the proposed Gradient Bridge (GDBR) attack against FL.
-We first present the overview of the GDBR.
-Then, we provide the theoretical foundation of GDBR, including the correlation between layer-wise gradients and the derived gradient w.r.t. output logits.
-Finally, we provide the formulation for label recovery by utilizing the estimated features and Softmax probabilities.
+In this section, we introduce our GDBR attack for label distribution leakage.
+We begin by outlining the theoretical foundations of GDBR, including the relationships between layer-wise gradients and the gradients with respect to output logits.
+Subsequently, we provide a detailed formulation for batch label restoration, utilizing estimated variables to enhance the attack's effectiveness.